aris-mav/NMRInversions.jl/docs/src/functions.md

 # Importing data functions
 This package offers some functions to import NMR experiment data of various formats.
+Alternatively, you can of course import your data however you see fit.
 If a format you're working with is not yet supported, please [submit an issue](https://github.com/arismavridis/NMRInversions.jl/issues/new) and we'll work on it.

 The most basic use case would be using data saved in a csv format, where there are *only* two columns,